drowe67/freedv-gui/USER_MANUAL.md

 main window tabs (From Radio, From Mic, To Speaker).

-1. On receive, FreeDV is not very sensitive to the **From Radio** level, adjust so it is mid range and not clipping.
+1. On receive, FreeDV is not very sensitive to the **From Radio** level, adjust so it is mid-range and not clipping.
 FreeDV uses phase shift keying (PSK) so is not sensitive to amplitude.

 1. The transmit level from your computer to your radio is important.
 On transmit, adjust your level so that the ALC is **just** being nudged.
 More **is not better** with the FreeDV transmit signal.
-Over driving your transmitter will lead to a distorted transit signal, and a poor SNR at the receiver.
+Overdriving your transmitter will lead to a distorted transit signal, and a poor SNR at the receiver.
 This is a very common problem.

 1. Adjust the microphone audio so the peaks are not clipping, and the